alxndraflo/AES_Encryption/README.md

 # AES_Encryption
-Implementation of AES encryption algorithm in C#
+Custom implementation of AES encryption algorithm in C#